Combating Data Laundering in LLM Training: Abstract

 \section{Abstract}

-Data rights owners can detect unauthorized data use in {\em large language model} (LLM) training by querying with proprietary samples.
-Often, superior performance (e.g., higher confidence or lower loss) on a sample relative to the untrained data implies it was part of the training corpus, as LLMs tend to perform better on data they have seen during training.
-However, this detection becomes fragile under {\em data laundering}, a practice of transforming the stylistic form of proprietary data, while preserving critical information to obfuscate data provenance.
-When an LLM is trained {\em exclusively} on such laundered variants, it no longer performs better on originals, erasing the signals that standard detections rely on.
-We counter this by inferring the unknown {\em laundering transformation} from black-box access to the {\em target} LLM and, via an {\em auxiliary} LLM, synthesizing queries that mimic the laundered data, even if rights owners have only the originals.
-As the search space of finding true laundering transformations is infinite, we abstract such a process into a high-level transformation {\em goal} (e.g., ``lyrical rewriting'') and concrete {\em details} (e.g., ``with vivid imagery''), and introduce {\em synthesis data reversion}~(\ourmethod) that instantiates this abstraction. \ourmethod~first identifies the most probable {\em goal} that synthesis should step into to narrow the search; it then iteratively refines {\em details}, such that synthesized queries gradually elicit stronger detection signals from {\em target} LLM.
-Evaluated on the MIMIR benchmark against diverse laundering practices and {\em target} LLM families (Pythia, Llama2, and Falcon), \ourmethod~consistently strengthens data misuse detection, providing a practical countermeasure to data laundering.
+Post-hoc unauthorized-training data detection for {\em large language models} (LLMs) typically assumes a query-with-originals regime: rights holders query a {\em target} LLM with raw proprietary data and assess whether the model assigns them stronger memorization-based detection signals, e.g., higher confidence or lower loss, than held-out non-training reference texts.
+We show that this regime becomes brittle under data laundering, where the {\em target} LLM is trained on semantics-preserving but stylistically or structurally transformed surrogates of proprietary data to obfuscate provenance.
+Since training-time exposure occurs in the laundered form, memorization signals may no longer appear on the originals, collapsing the candidate-reference signal separation that standard detectors rely on.
+We counter this threat by studying laundering-aware detection with raw proprietary data, a held-out reference corpus, and query access to the {\em target} LLM, while the laundering transformation is undisclosed.
+Since exact recovery of the laundered corpus is infeasible, we infer a detection-useful synthesis process via an auxiliary LLM that maps originals into training-like queries.
+To make this search tractable, we introduce Synthesis Data Reversion (\ourmethod), which constrains the unbounded space of natural-language transformations through a goal-details abstraction: a high-level transformation goal, e.g., "lyrical rewriting", and fine-grained details, e.g., "with vivid imagery". \ourmethod~identifies the most likely goal and iteratively refines details so synthesized queries elicit stronger target-model detection signals.
+Evaluated on the MIMIR benchmark against diverse laundering practices and target LLM families (Pythia, Llama2, and Falcon), \ourmethod~consistently restores detection signals, offering a practical auditing layer against data laundering.